Find a Primary Care Provider

-- Vaccines for the flu and other illnesses
+- Vaccines for the flu and COVID-19.

 What Is Internal Medicine?

 Internal medicine doctors and nurse practitioners provide patient-centered care for all the medical concerns and conditions an adult may experience.
-This is different from other medical specialties, which typically provide care to patients of any age (family medicine), a specific type of patient (women, children, etc.), patients with particular conditions or providing a particular type of care.
+This is different from other medical specialties, which typically provide care to patients of any age (family medicine), a specific type of patient (women, children, etc.), patients with particular types of conditions or providing a particular type of care.